 ISABEL MCLEISH ANNOUNCED AS CIRCUS' GRADUATE INTERNSHIP

 We are delighted to introduce Isabel McLeish as our next Circus intern.
-Although the Covid-19 pandemic has paused our exhibitions programme it has also given us time to reflect and, as we adjust, it provides an opportunity for Circus to work remotely with an intern from outwith Inverness.
+Although the current Covid-19 pandemic has paused our exhibitions programme, it provides an opportunity for Circus to work remotely with an intern from outwith Inverness.
 Isabel is currently based on the north shore of Loch Alsh near Kyle of Lochalsh in Wester Ross and

 graduated from Grays School of Art in 2019.